ioBroker/ioBroker.admin/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
-* (foxriver76) remove undocumented legacy behavior of json config not saving attributes starting with underscore, use `doNotSave` property instead
+* (foxriver76) fixed problem with default value of underscore attributes in Json Config
 * (foxriver76) prevent strict schema validation being logged to syslog
 * (foxriver76) fixed problems with ObjectCustomEditor